- Technical Support

 "I have used a wide variety of secondaries and Jackson ImmunoResearch has consistently been the best.
 The fluorophores are bright and stable and their selective (x reactivity removed) secondaries have always shown species specificity in multiple labeling."Janet Duerr, Ohio University

-Mice express 4 of the 5 available IgG subclasses making up their IgG isotype.
-They typically encode for IgG1, IgG2b and IgG3, and depending on their strain will also express either IgG2a or IgG2c (Collins 2016).
-IgG2a and IgG2c subclasses are seen as functionally comparable, being the most active of the subclasses to bind complement (Collins 2016).
+Mice express four of the five available IgG subclasses making up their IgG isotype.
+The four IgG subclasses work in synergy as part of the mouse immune response.
+Mice typically encode for IgG1, IgG2b, and IgG3 and, depending on their strain, will express either IgG2a or IgG2c (Collins 2016).
+IgG2a, IgG2b, and IgG2c subclasses have similar functions (Collins 2016).

-A number of monoclonal antibodies originate from these inbred stains, and some IgG2c clones have been incorrectly isotyped as IgG2a by reagents that cannot distinguish between these two subclasses.
-Subclass specific antibodies from Jackson ImmunoResearch provide exquisite discrimination among the subclasses.
+Several monoclonal antibodies originate from inbred stains, and some IgG2c clones have been incorrectly isotyped as IgG2a by reagents that cannot distinguish between these two subclasses.
+Subclass-specific antibodies from Jackson ImmunoResearch can be used to discriminate between the subclasses accurately.

-Jackson ImmunoResearch anti-mouse IgG, subclass specific antibodies offer specificity to the 5 individual mouse IgG subclasses.
-These highly specific antibodies are designed to distinguish between two or more different subclass of mouse IgG in multiple labeling experiments, or for mouse IgG subclass determination.
+Jackson ImmunoResearch Anti-Mouse IgG, subclass specific antibodies offer specificity to the five individual mouse IgG subclasses.
+These highly specific antibodies are designed to distinguish between two or more different subclass of mouse IgG in multiple labeling experiments or for mouse IgG subclass determination.

-They have been adsorbed against human, bovine and rabbit serum proteins to minimize interference from cross-reactivity with tissue immunoglobulins, adherent bovine IgG on cultured cells and rabbit primary antibodies.
+They are minimally cross-reactive against human, bovine, and rabbit serum proteins to minimize interference from cross-reactivity with tissue immunoglobulins, adherent bovine IgG on cultured cells, and rabbit-derived primary antibodies.